musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 <img src="../assets/img/data_acquisition.jpeg"/>

-To achieve this, we’ll complete the following tasks:
+To achieve this, we’ll use the Azure ML SDK for Python to author scripts that automate each step of the process.
+Specifically, we’ll complete the following tasks:

 - **Create a data connection to store the credentials needed to securely connect to the Snowflake account, which is the source of the raw dataset.**